whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 Nothing occurred in any of these cases to suggest that the institutionalized child sexual abuse ever ended.
 People in all these unhealthy cultures go on about their lives as if this rampant child abuse isn't still happening all around them.

+How much child abuse is happening in your region right now?
+Do you even know?
+If you found out, and decided to personally intervene to stop the abuse, what would happen?
+That's right -- you would be punished, because only the police are allowed to enforce the law, and you're punished for standing for what's right and upholding the law you live by.

+You would be punished if you intervened to stop this child abuse, just like you'd be punished for intervening to stop factory pollution, or prevent an unjust war, or confront a corrupt judge and free unjustly imprisoned people.

+Just like all of your neighbors, you are punished for standing for what's right and upholding your own laws, and this is the result: endless predation, with the worst predators having the most wealth and power.

 Other kinds of predation are common, with different kinds more or less common in different unhealthy cultures.

 Even soldiers are not safe from predatory behavior.
 Decades after scientists had established the harmful effects of nuclear radiation, the Soviet Union, United States, France, and Great Britain all knowingly exposed their soldiers to radiation without their consent.
 Reports from all these countries show that soldiers were expected to remain silent, even as they were left to face terrible injuries, and even as their children were born with deformities that were clearly traceable to radiation poisoning.
 Soldiers widely understood the risks as well.
 One French soldier said, "we knew these things," but authorities demanded that soldiers "obey and shut up."